isomerpages/nparks-lbtl/index.md

 description: Be enchanted this Mid-Autumn Festival at Lights by the Lake 2024!
 image: /images/Key Visuals/LBTL_JLG_KV_800x450_v2.png
 permalink: /
-notification: "Update (as on 5:30pm): North Carpark is full.
+notification: "Update (as of 5:30pm): North Carpark is full.
 Please park at South Carpark or nearby HDB carparks."
 sections:
   - hero: